How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 Four-fold with a stitch: This strap style is often seen on exotic-skin Medium Classics, Maxis, Jumbos, and vintage camera bags.
 A strip of leather is folded until the two edges meet in the middle.
 Then it is folded one more time.

-Triple-fold: This is a technique used in most of Chanel’s Medium Classic Flap bags.
+Triple-fold: This technique is used in most of Chanel’s Medium Classic Flap bags.

 In an attempt to bring life back to Chanel in the '80s, Karl Lagerfeld started to lace leather into the chainIn an attempt to bring life back to Chanel in the ’80s, Karl Lagerfeld started to lace leather into the chain